In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 Well, it's the same principle for a website.
 A website needs web space, which is provided by a web host provider/company.

-To keep things very simple, when signing up for a new account with a web host provider, all you really need is the basics.
+To keep things even more simple, when signing up for a new account with a web host provider, all you really need is the basics.

 SiteGround offers three shared hosting packages.
-For a fresh new site, I would recommend the Startup plan.
+For a fresh new site/blog, I would recommend the Startup plan.

 As your blog begins to grow in popularity and begin to use up more resources, you might want to upgrade to a GrowBig or GoGeek account.